FAST TRACK

 The Payment Card Industry Data Security Standard (PCI-DSS) is one of the most common frameworks required for e-Commerce stores.
 PCI compliance requires businesses to follow a specific set of regulations when handling credit card information.

-With this in mind, businesses looking to become PCI-DSS compliant must pass an audit of their technology stack to ensure it conforms with the framework’s requirements.
+With the release of PCI-DSS 4.0, businesses looking to become PCI-DSS compliant must pass an audit of their technology stack to ensure it conforms with the framework’s updated requirements.
 These requirements range from structural aspects to process components, all of which aim to ensure customer’s credit card information remains secure.

 With the PCI compliance process taking upwards of two years, it’s vital businesses take the necessary steps to prepare.
 Through this process, businesses should consider the 12 objectives highlighted by the framework and understand the many individual directives associated with these objectives.